jameshuynh/ObjectiveCDM/README.md

 }

 - (void) didFinishAll {
-  // this method is also run on main thread
+  // this method is run on main thread
   // ... update completed status of the whole batch
+}

+- (void) didFinishOnDownloadTaskUI:(ObjectiveCDMDownloadTask *) task {
+  // this method is run on main thread
+  // ... update completed status of a download task
+}

+- (void) didReachIndividualProgress:(float)progress onDownloadTask:(ObjectiveCDMDownloadTask* ) task {
+  // this method is run on main thread
+  // ... update progress of a task
 }
 ```